PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

 .. todo:: Add cross reference to operations on dictionaries

 Dictionaries are like small, in-memory databases.
-The following table shows the operators, functions, and methods available for dictionaries.
+The table :ref:`table-dictionary-methods` shows the operators, functions, and methods available for dictionaries.

+.. _table-dictionary-methods:

 .. list-table:: Dictionary Methods
    :widths: 15 45